Last editedMay 20223 min read

 The problem of late payments has been a constant and long-standing frustration of the small business sector, with firms often forced to pay their suppliers, wages and other bills while facing long waits to be paid themselves - a problem that the FSB data reveals has been made even more acute by the pressures of the pandemic.

 Our research into 'money muteness' also indicates the "very British trait" of leaving things unsaid is one the factors contributing to businesses being under- or unpaid.
 25% of British small businesses feel uncomfortable talking to their customers and suppliers about money.

-To help you spend more of your time on the things you love, we’ve put together our top five tips for dealing with late payments.
+To help you overcome the barriers to timely payment, we’ve put together our top five tips for dealing with late payments.

 1. Set your terms and expectations at the start

 Make sure your customer is clear on your payment terms right from the start – highlight what they need to pay, when they need to pay it and whether there are any penalties for late payments and then display it obviously on each invoice.

 This will help to avoid customers paying late simply because they weren’t sure when they should pay.
 It will also help make conversations about late payments a little less awkward as you’ll simply be reminding them of the terms rather than surprising them with penalties or deadlines.